 Unlike wasps, bees are regarded as beneficial insects and accordingly there is general reluctance to eradicate bees.

-If bees are swarming in a dwelling/chimney then the distress involved to the householders may warrant control measures being employed.
+If a colony of bees is found in a dwelling or chimney however, then the distress involved to the householders may warrant control measures being employed.

 Smoke generators/bombs may be used in the control of bees.

-Access to treat for bees can be a problem with sometimes there being a need to provide scaffolding or a hoist to allow for safe access to chimneys or other parts of the roof structure of a house.
-Unfortunately in cases such as this the council cannot meet the additional costs of providing safe access with the responsibility for this resting with the owner of the property.
-Thankfully such measures are only necessary in a very limited of cases.
+Access to treat for bees can be a problem as sometimes there is a need to provide scaffolding or a hoist to allow for safe access.
+Unfortunately in cases such as this, the Council cannot meet the additional costs of providing safe access and the responsibility for this rests with the owner of the property.
+Thankfully, such measures are only necessary in a limited number of cases.

-In addition to this a recent court case has placed further restrictions on the council's ability to treat for bees as there is a requirement to prevent access to a structure that has been treated with an insecticide by other foraging bees possibly from local hives.
-This can be extremely difficult when a swarm is located in a chimney stack which may be inaccessible and where use of the chimney is required by the household.
+In addition to this, a recent court case has placed further restrictions on the Council's ability to treat for bees, as there is a requirement to prevent access to a structure that has been treated with an insecticide by other foraging bees, e.g. from local bee hives.
+This can be extremely difficult when a colony of bees is located in a chimney stack which may be inaccessible and where use of the chimney is required by the household.

-The pest control officer will discuss all of these matters with you on site prior to carrying out a treatment for bees.
+The pest control officer will discuss all of these matters with you on site prior to carrying out any treatment.